 With a few standout exceptions, the television coverage of the Democratic Convention is so grossly disconnected with the reality on the floor that, if I were more conspiratorial, I'd wonder whether the networks hadn't pre-taped their coverage months ago.
 Sort of like that SNL sketch in which Dana Carvey plays Tom Brokaw -- preemptively taping an on-air obituary for Gerald Ford.
 "Tragedy today as former president Gerald Ford was eaten by wolves."

 While obviously not canned, the DNC coverage this week definitely appears to follow a preordained law: When the Republicans attack, repeat the attack over and over.
 When the Democrats attack, attack the Democrats.
-For lack of a better term, let's call it Scarborough's Law, in honor of Joe
+For lack of a better term, let's call it Scarborough's Law, in honor of Joe "The Shovel" Scarborough.

 Scarborough's Law explains everything we're observing on cable news this week, and it will become especially evident next week during the Republican convention.
 Worse, this phenomenon is partly how we ended up in Iraq, and despite all of the mea culpas from old media since 2006 or so, this practically habitual, knee-jerk law remains in play with few exceptions.

-this silly "Greek pillars" story, Drudge picked it up and, because he's America's Assignment Editor, it's all we heard about on cable news -- especially MSNBC's Morning Joe.
+When the McCain campaign latched onto this silly "Greek pillars" story, Drudge picked it up and, because he's America's Assignment Editor, it's all we heard about on cable news -- especially MSNBC's Morning Joe.
 And now, concern trolls are urging the Democrats to backpedal -- to not only rip down the pillars, but to abandon Invesco Field altogether.
 And if the Democrats were to in fact backpedal, the usual suspects would truck out the "Democrats weak!
 Republicans strong!" scene as if on cue.

-a wide variety of photos of Senator McCain speaking in front of Greek pillars, cable news is, once again, performing with Republican cue cards.
+See how that works?
+Rather than ignoring this desperate attack as nonsense, or debunking it with a wide variety of photos of Senator McCain speaking in front of Greek pillars, cable news is, once again, performing with Republican cue cards.

 Tragedy today as the Clintons are feuding with the Obamas.
 Exaggerated and ultimately debunked.
 Tragedy today as the Democrats are lacking "red meat."
 There was red meat served by the truckload from Senator Kerry, Governor Schweitzer, President Clinton, and many others.
-Just because
+Just because Pat Buchanan didn't hear it, it apparently never happened.
+Tragedy today as Senator Obama is a Greek God celebrity who's out of touch with ordinary people.
+Torn directly from the McCain campaign's own ridiculous blog.

 And then we have this week's most obnoxious non-FOX News example of a host repeating Republican talking points verbatim, courtesy of the actual Tom Brokaw who last night responded to President Clinton's speech by shouting: